Teens and Sleep: How Much They Really Need (And Why It’s So Important)

 Decision-Making

-The teens of today are dealing with a host of challenges earlier generations never had to face.
+Teens can quickly get sleep deprived between the desire to stay up late and early morning responsibilities.
 “Teenage sleep needs are significant,” Wu says, “and academic pressures, extracurricular activities, and socializing can limit the time available for sleep.”

 Early School Start Times